The Neighbors: Income

 NeighborhoodScout's research shows that this neighborhood has an income lower

-line, this neighborhood has a higher rate of childhood poverty than 57.7%
+is a lower rate of childhood poverty than is found in 54.3%

 The Neighbors: Occupations

 What we choose to do for a living reflects who we are.
 Each neighborhood has